Skip to main content

 Courses with Open Education Resources (OER) provide students with the option to cut costs dramatically without sacrificing the quality of their education.
 A low-cost OER course ensures materials will not exceed $50 for a given class.
 The zero-cost OER option facilitates access to free course materials, eliminating the necessity of purchasing textbooks and multimedia components.
 To learn more about OER courses, please visit the webpage.

-What is an A.S. degree?
+What is an A.S Degree?

 Associate in Science (A.S.), like the A.A., may also serve as a transfer degree.
 Many students will earn their A.S. and then transfer to a four-year college or university to complete a bachelor’s degree.
 However, unlike the A.A. that focuses on liberal arts-based education, the A.S. focuses on the sciences.